Luukalindgren/blog-nextjs/README.md

 ## Blog and book summary site!

-Experimental project to trying first time Nextjs 13, TypeScript and Supabase.
+Experimental project to learn following technologies: Nextjs 13, TypeScript and Supabase.